microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ---
-published: false # Optional.
+published: true # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop # Required.
 title: Microsoft Build 2023 Pre-day Workshop (PRE03) # Required.
 Full title of the workshop
 short_title: Getting Started with AKS # Optional.
 Short title displayed in the header